a blue circle

 SUSTAINABLE WINERY

-The Skinner Winery embodies the adventurous spirit exemplified by James Skinner as a California Gold Rush pioneer and wine maker, blending old-world skill and traditions with advanced environmental opportunities that protect and respect our land and future.
+The Skinner Winery embodies the adventurous spirit of James Skinner – a California Gold Rush pioneer and early wine maker – by blending old-world craftmanship with forward-thinking, environmentally conscious practices that honor our land and safeguard its future.

-Our beautiful landscaping is comprised of native, drought-resistant plants, irrigated with grey water recycled from the winery.
+Native, drought-tolerant landscaping surrounds the winery and is sustainably irrigated with recycled grey water from the winery.

 a dark yellow circle